Badger Fi is a good source if you want to know more about Single-channel architecture.

 Single-channel architecture is good to know about and Mitch knows a lot about it.

 Mitch uses that in the school district where he works and he says SCA works very well.
-He did a presentation on that at WLPC and you can check this link to watch the full presentation.
+He did a presentation on that at WLPC.

 He also embeds some videos of Dr. Bharghavan who is the founder of Meru Networks and he details how SCA works.
 If you are taking CWNA or any other exams, I know you’re gonna be going over Single-channel architecture and contrast it with Multiple-channel architecture.